yishnu96/kashi/format.md

 ---
 id:
 sidebar_label:
-title: Strictly between 35 to 40 char which should be SEO Friendly Don't user Kashi here
+title: Strictly between 35 to 40 char which should be SEO Friendly Don't user Kashi or Varanashi here
 description: SEO Friendly Description in 130 to 140 char
 keywords: [ Few SEO Friendly Keywords 5 to 10 including primary and Secondly ]
 tags:
-  - vaishnava
+  - vinayak
   - temple
 ---